24th Colloquium June 14th to 17th - Baltimore, Maryland

-Vol 6 No 1 (2018)
+Vol 6 No 2 (2019)

 Journal of The Colloquium for Information System Security Education

-The Community meets every year at a different part of the Country in order to elaborate and further discuss the most effective means of maintaining a high standard of excellence in practice in cybersecurity education. it is important that the highest academic standards apply to the presentation of new knowledge to the membership.

-Thus, the papers submitted to the conference undergo double blind refereeing process and a percentage are presented in individual sessions at the Conference.
+The Community meets every year at a different part of the Country to discuss the most effective means of maintaining a high standard of excellence in practice in cybersecurity education. it is important that the highest academic standards apply to the presentation of new knowledge to the membership.
+Therefore, the papers submitted to the conference undergo double blind refereeing process and a percentage are presented in individual sessions at the Conference.

-Once the Conference is ended an Editorial Board selects a small set of papers that are considered to be important to the community at-large.
+Once the Conference is ended an Editorial Board selects a small set of papers that are considered to be germane to the community at-large.
 These are included in our Journal and that is the scholarship that is presented here.
 The publications herein, reflect the best possible advice on cybersecurity education.

-What you will find in this issue are nine carefully selected articles that discuss aspects of existing threats or new issues that are arising.
-The articles here represent many avenues of thought.
-It is our considered opinion that this sort of wide-ranging dialogue constitutes the first steps in overcoming existing biases and lack of knowledge and it takes the first steps in ensuring that cybersecurity education will evolve into the kind of main tent profession that we all want it to be.
-We would not have been able to do this alone, and so we would like to acknowledge Tamara Shoemaker for her outstanding work in managing the review and production process, and our colleagues who served as reviewers for this issue: Alex Rudny, Allen Parrish, Ankur Chattopa, Anne Kohnke, Anyi Liu, Carl Willis-Ford, Deanne Wesley, Dipankar Dasgupta, Filipo Sharevski, Frank Hu, J.D.
+Thank you for the last time to the colleagues who served as reviewers for this issue: Alex Rudny, Allen Parrish, Ankur Chattopa, Anne Kohnke, Anyi Liu, Carl Willis-Ford, Deanne Wesley, Dipankar Dasgupta, Filipo Sharevski, Frank Hu, J.D.
 Chase, Johnathan Yerby, Joseph Ekstrom, Kevin Floyd, Michael McGregor, Mohamed About a, Natalija Vlajic, Prem Uppuluri, Rajendra Raj, Shamik Sengupta, Shiu-Kai Chin, Steven Fulton, Steven Brown, Steven Shih, Subrata Saluja, Weichao Wang, Xuguang Chen, and Yesem Pecker.
-With a special thanks to our Editorial Board, Barbara Endicott Popovsky, Ken Sigler, Marc Dupuis and William H Murray and our Design and Production Editor Andrew Belón.
+With a special thanks to our Editorial Board, Barbara Endicott Popovsky, Ken Sigler, Marc Dupuis and William H. Murray and our Design and Production Editor Andrew Belón.